jacksenechal/resume/resume.md

 Independent Contractor 2004 - 2014

+-   Darasha (April 2014 - June 2014).
+Rapid prototyping of global-graph technologies using XDI and Famo.us.
+Integration of XDI with Ruby on Rails applications.
+Launched beta cloud name service based on XDI and Node.js.
 -   [Superluminal Systems][] (August 2013 - January 2014).
 Helped to develop and launch the first client site based on the Superluminal Learning Management System.
 Collaborated on innovative user interface elements using D3 and CoffeeScript.
 Wordpress plugin wrangling, development and